 Lenalidomide is approved to treat:

-- Mantle cell lymphoma in patients whose disease has recurred (come back) or has gotten worse after two other treatments, including bortezomib.
+- Mantle cell lymphoma in adults whose disease recurred (came back) or got worse after two other treatments, including bortezomib.

-- Multiple myeloma.
+- Multiple myeloma in adults.
 It is given with dexamethasone.
-It is also used alone as maintenance therapy in patients who received an autologous stem cell transplant.
+It is also used alone as maintenance therapy in adults who received an autologous stem cell transplant.